eggzotic/flutter_persistent_cloud/README.md

 This project is the third in a series starting from the default Flutter starter app, converting to all-Stateless Widgets, and now adding persistent & shared data via Google Cloud Firestore.
 The repo for the previous edition is at https://github.com/eggzotic/flutter_persistent_local

 This repo, as-is, will not build a working Flutter App.
-You need to create a Firestore Project, plus DB, access-rules and structure as per the article at https://medium.com/@eggzotic/cloud-based-data-persistence-in-flutter-5fd7f1440f25 - only then will you have your own fully functioning Flutter app.
+You need to create a Firestore Project, plus DB, access-rules and structure as per the article at https://medium.com/@eggzotic/cloud-based-data-persistence-in-flutter-5fd7f1440f25, followed by adding your iOS &/or Android apps with the accompanying plist/JSON files (all of which is covered in the article) - only then will you have your own fully functioning Flutter app.

 A few resources to get you started if this is your first Flutter project: